 For more information on foreign taxes for digital nomads, see here:

 Foreign Taxes for Digital Nomads: When to Pay

 For digital nomads living abroad, there can be significant tax exclusions available.
 The biggest three are the:

 Let’s go over each.

 The FEIE is a tax benefit that lets expats and digital nomads exclude a certain amount of foreign-earned income from US taxation.
-The exact number changes from year to year, but tends to hover between $100,000 and $110,000.
+The exact number changes from year to year, but for income earned in 2022 the exclusions is $112,000 and for income earned in 2023 the exclusion has increased to $120,000.

 The FEIE applies only to earned income, including: